 Prince George’s Child Resource Center currently operates the Healthy Families Prince George’s (HFPG) program for families countywide.
-Healthy Families is a national, research-based, home visiting program that focuses on positive parent-child interaction, healthy childhood development to enhance school readiness and the prevention of poor childhood outcomes including abuse and neglect.
+Healthy Families Prince George’s is an affiliate of Healthy Families America is a national, research-based, home visiting program that focuses on positive parent-child interaction, healthy childhood development to enhance school readiness and the prevention of poor childhood outcomes including abuse and neglect.

 We work with families experiencing high levels of stress, families that reside in Prince George’s County beginning at pregnancy and continuing until the child is three years old and ready to enter school.